Codenetz/codew/README.md

 **Version**
 ---

-The`.version` file in the root directory of the project contains current application version.
+The `.version` file in the root directory of the project contains current application version using the following format `{major}.{minor}.{patch}`.

+Used when:

-* One usage of the version is when the client side assets are build and later for calling those assets from the main index file, the assets file names are a hash representation of the version.
-This way you don't need to worry about the browser cache when you have a code update.
+* Modifying the assets file names using hash representation of the version number to avoid caching them in the browser after editing the code.

+Can also be used for:

-* Another usage could be for automatic git tagging.
-For example a deploy script can be created which can automatically increase current version using the `node bin/version.js` command and tag a version in git based on the `.version` file.
+* Automatic git tagging.
+A deploy script can be created to automatically increase the current version using the command `node bin/version.js` and also create a tag in the git repository based on the `.version` file.

-* Aways know what is the current application version.
+* Keeping track of current application version.

-Version format is `{major}.{minor}.{patch}`
+---

-Updating the version can be done from `node bin/version.js`.
-It takes one argument.
+Updating the application version can be done using the command `node bin/version.js` which takes one of the following arguments:
-Possible arguments can be

 * `show` Prints current application version and it's hash
 * `major` Updates the major version by "1"
 * `minor` Updates the minor version by "1"
 * `patch` Updates the patch version by "1"

-If you need to get current version somewhere in your application it can be done accessed with `app.get("VERSION")`
+Current version can be accessed using `app.get("VERSION")`, anywhere within your application.

 **Async/await**
 ---
-In order to keep the code simple & readable the framework it's written promise based with `async` and `await`.
+In order to keep the code simple & readable the framework is written with `async` and `await` Promise-based approach.

 **Modules**
 ---
 The application backend is built up from modules which gives those benefits:

-* Code reuse between projects
+* Reusable code
 * Logic separation
-* More organized code
+* Better code organization
-* Easy picking of which module to enable
+* Ability to enable modules easily
-* Human readable application
+* Human readable source code

-Example of such modules could be:
+Example of such modules can be `User`, `Forum`, `ShoppingCart`, `Chat` etc.

-* User
-* Forum
-* Shop
-* Chat
-* SEO

-Each module has it's own structure of `controllers`, `services`, `models`, `migrations` and `routes` handler, so with it's organized code it could easily be moved around different projects and maintained easy.

 ---

 Creating a module.

+Each module has its own structure of `controllers`, `services`, `models`, `migrations` and `routes`, so with its organized code it could easily be maintained and moved around different projects.

 Basic module structure.
 ```